 Master of Science in Information, Network, and Computer Security

-We have received approval from the Minister of Advanced Education of British Columbia for our proposal to offer a Master of Science in Information, Network, and Computer Security (M.S.-INCS).
-This new master’s degree in the field of cyber Security is a cutting-edge program designed to prepare students for leadership positions in addressing a major challenge faced by modern organizations.
+NYIT has received approval from the Minister of Advanced Education of British Columbia to offer a Master of Science in Information, Network, and Computer Security (M.S.-INCS).
+This new master’s degree in the field of cybersecurity is a cutting-edge program designed to prepare students for leadership positions in addressing a major challenge faced by modern organizations.
 The M.S.-INCS will be ideally suited for graduates of baccalaureate programs in computer science, engineering, operations research, mathematics, and related areas.
 The program is a two-year program (although particularly strong, well-prepared, and hard-working students could complete the requirements more quickly).
-We will be taking applications starting in September 2013 for a planned program start-up in January 2014.
+The newly approved program will begin accepting applications immediately, with a planned start-up in early 2014.

-Master of Business Administration with concentration in Finance or Tourism.
+Master of Business Administration with a concentration in either Finance or Tourism

 All of the above are approved by Citizenship and Immigration Canada.
 (See http://www.cic.gc.ca/english/study/institutions/participants.asp) and recognized by the Canadian Information Centre for International Credentials (See http://www.cicic.ca/687/postsec.canada?id_postsec=2113).

 NYIT Professor Reflects on a Pivotal Communications Experiment

 From Teacher to Journalist: How I Made a Career Change at NYIT